Wild genus-zero quantum de Rham spaces: Interlude: preparation for flatness

-Second, recall that a morphism of irreducible nonsingular $\mb C$-varieties is faithfully flat if and only if: i) it is surjective; and ii) it has equidimensional fibres.
-In general, flatness is stronger, and the nontrivial implication is proven, e.g., in~\cite{nowak_1997_flat_morphisms_between_regular_varieties}--- under the weaker assumption that the map is \emph{dominant}, i.e., with dense image.
+Second, recall that a morphism of irreducible nonsingular varieties is faithfully flat if and only if: (i) it is surjective; and (ii) it has equidimensional fibres.
+In general flatness is stronger, and the nontrivial implication is proven, e.g., in~\cite{nowak_1997_flat_morphisms_between_regular_varieties}--- under the weaker assumption that the map is \emph{dominant}.
+(Cf.~also~\cite[Thm.~26.2.11]{vakil_2024_the_rising_sea_foundations_of_algebraic_geometry}.)